 Species with declines close to these threshold values often change category between years.
-Discussion tables A1-A3, however, indicate ten changes to the long-term alerts since BirdTrends 2015, affecting nine different species.
+Discussion tables A1-A3, however, indicate just two changes to the long-term alerts since BirdTrends 2016, affecting two different species, plus one additional species listed in Table A3 that did not raise a formal alert.